maccana/mean-cms/refactor/README.md

 NOTE: MongoDB must already be configured locally AND at least one user must exist in the database with a username and password to login.

-Path to login as Admin
+Path to login as Admin:
-/admin/login
+'localhost:3000/admin/login'

-View pages admin dash (Note: pages cannot be updated or deleted if not signed in) /admin/pages
+View pages admin dash (Note: pages cannot be updated or deleted if not signed in):
+'localhost:3000/admin/pages'